-Mini Pavlovas are like a tasty and addictingly delicious meringue pie filled and topped with everything from whipped cream to lemon curd.
-This mini pavlovas shells recipe gives you the opportunity to try any filling you want for your individual pavlova dessert.
+Mini Pavlovas are delicious meringue shells topped with everything from whipped cream to lemon curd & berries!
+Our favorite mini pavlovas shells recipe is light, sweet and perfect for parties!

 A pavlova is a traditional Australian dessert.
 It’s light and airy and can be filled with practically anything.
 Personally, I enjoy my individual pavlova desserts filled with whipped cream and topped with my favorite fruits or chocolates.

 American white sugar is more coarse than the Australian version, So I recommend placing your granulated sugar in a blender for a little spin to help make it become more refined.
 This will help you to achieve a similar texture to the Australian Pavlova recipes, but you don’t have to do this if you are fine with the texture as-is.

 -Sugar: You will need 1 1/4 cups of granulated sugar but to make it extra fine run it through a blender or food processor for about 20-30 seconds.